Skip to main content Skip to office menu Skip to footer

 Photographs

-Senator Nick Coleman speaks on the floor of the Senate, St. Paul, Minnesota.
-1/1/1977.
-Photo credit: , Senate Media Services.
+Senator Nick Coleman speaks on the floor of the Senate, St. Paul, Minnesota. c.
+1977-1980.
+Photo credit: Senate Media ServicesThis image was scanned from the files of the Minnesota Senate Photographer with the generous help of the Minnesota Digital Library..